Hong Kong MTR, Hong Kong

 Digital transformation

 Following a digital-maturity assessment and strategy workshops in 2021, we developed a digital-transformation plan in conjunction with the Capital Works Business Unit (CWBU).
-The focus was around MTRC’s digital vision to Digitally enabled project teams, working together, using trusted data and modern technology to deliver great projects for the communities we serve”.
+The focus was on MTRC’s digital vision to support Digitally enabled project teams, working together, using trusted data and modern technology to deliver great projects for the communities we serve”.

 We have been working closely with MTRC’s Digital Management Committee to advise and support the implementation of the transformation plan across the following areas: